SEI-TAS/kalki-db/readme.md

 To stop the docker container execute `$ docker container stop kalki-postgres`

 ### Publishing the Library
-To publish to the local maven repository:
-- Run `./gradlew publishToMavenLocal`

-If using kalki-db as a base Docker image for other Docker-based build environments, you need to run this instead:
+To create the docker image with the compiled library, run this command:
 - `bash build_dev_container.sh`

 This will create an image called kalki/kalki-db-env which can be used as the base image for building Java components that require kalki-db.
+It will also automatically start the test DB needed for unit tests, and run all unit tests.

+If instead you want to install it locally, run:
+- `./gradlew publishToMavenLocal`

+### Using the Library
 In whatever project you want to include this library in, make sure that your dependencies include this project and that mavenLocal is under the repositories in your build.gradle file.
 ```